-- 1. Clinical Practicum Daily Evaluation: Students must have the evaluation tool for each clinical practicum with them daily.
-These are to be available for each clinical faculty to complete and provide feedback on student progress.
-Failure to have this tool available each day will result in an "unacceptable- standards not met" for the day.
-Students are to provide the clinical faculty with an evaluation tool at the beginning of each clinical day and at the latest, end of the day.
-Students will ensure that the completed evaluations are uploaded into the Drop Box on Blackboard by the end of each clinical day.
-Failure to upload the evaluations on a daily basis may result in disciplinary action leading to probation.
+- Students are required to engage in reflective self-evaluation on a continual basis.
+This is an important component of the learning process as one develops on the learning continuum.
+You MUST record comments on your self-evaluation.
+Daily evaluations for the entire week MUST be uploaded to Blackboard dropboxes by 5 pm every Sunday.
+If this is not adhered to, you may be removed from clinical and time made up at the end of the program, delaying your graduation date.
+If you have not received your daily evaluation back from your preceptors, please submit your self-evaluation for that day in question and follow up with your preceptor.
+It is the student's responsibility to obtain the evaluation from the preceptor. - Students are required to turn in a weekly reflection paper in Blackboard dropbox.
+This is a brief summation of the week and can be one paragraph in length.
+You can write more if you would like.
+Of course, correct spelling, punctuation, and grammar are required.
+It can include what you learned in clinical, challenges that you encountered, new skills you learned as well as an opportunity to describe an incident that took place that you learned from or situation you were involved in.
+This paper is meant to give you time to reflect, clear your head, and get prepared for the upcoming week.
+These papers must be turned in by the same deadline as the evaluations, by 5 pm every Sunday. - Students are to provide the clinical faculty with an evaluation tool at the beginning of each clinical day and at the latest, end of the day.
 There are NO EXCEPTIONS OR EXCUSES! - 2.
 Clinical Practicum Summation Evaluation: The Clinical Coordinator, Clinical Director or Clinical Faculty will evaluate students periodically in a summative format as each student completes either a clinical practicum or an enrichment site. - 3.
 Student Evaluation of Clinical Faculty: Students must complete and submit evaluations to the Clinical Coordinator on each clinical faculty with whom he or she has been assigned at each rotation site.
 These evaluations will remain anonymous and be utilized to provide feedback for clinical site improvement. - 4.
 Student Evaluation of Clinical Site: Students must complete and submit this evaluation to the Clinical Coordinator at the end of their rotation at the site.
 These evaluations will assist in improving student experiences at the clinical sites. - 5.
 Student Self-Evaluation: Each student will evaluate himself or herself daily per the Clinical Practicum Evaluation tool.